-Redhill Scripted Intervention Template Interrupt (Name) I've noticed that Identify the behaviour that needs to change.
-Redirect This is the time I have spoken to you Reinforce You know our rule/value about Remind the learner of the agreed rule/expectation/standard Fogging I hear what you're saying/I can see that you're upset Positive examples of previous good behaviour Do you remember when Thank you for listening I can see that you're struggling to change your behaviour.
+Scripted Intervention Framework Interrupt (Name) I've noticed that Identify the behaviour that needs to change.
+Redirect This is the time I have spoken to you Reinforce You know our rule/value about Remind the learner of the agreed rule/expectation/standard Fogging I hear what you're saying/I can see that you're upset Positive examples of previous good behaviour Do you remember when Thank you for listening ng to change your behaviour.
 By not following our school rules/value of () you have chosen to miss your playtime.